Chosko/grunt-html-pdf-2/README.md

 # grunt-html-pdf-2
+This is successor of "grunt-html-pdf" which seems to be no longer in development.

 (This module is still in development, only minimal function(simply convert html to pdf without any options) works at the moment)

-This is successor of "grunt-html-pdf" which seems to be no longer in development.
+Your commitments to improve this module is very welcome!